Footage-Firm/kafka-php/README.md

 Consumers have a `subscribe` method that take a record class name and a callback.
 Once the consumer has subscribed to the record, the `consume()` method is called to start the actual consumption.
-By default, the consumer will consume from topics that correspond to the kebab-case name of the type of records it is subscribed to.
-Here is an example for clarity:
+By default, the consumer will consume from topics that correspond to the kebab-case name of the type of records it has subscribed to.
+Here is an
+example:

 ```php
 $consumer = (new ConsumerBuilder(['brokers.go.here:123'], 'doc-group', 'http://schemaRegitry.url'))->build();